tserg/jlite-compiler/README.md

 ## Known Gaps
 - Errors in Kleene's closure are not raised, and are discarded.
+- Nested method calls and class attribute references are not supported.
+-

 ## Areas for improvement

 - Use a stack to store consumed tokens for backtracking instead of creating a deep copy to reduce memory usage.
 - Restore the environment stack at the end of a function instead of creating a deep copy to reduce memory usage.
+- Add new error class for semantic errors.
+- Functions with more than 4 arguments are not supported.

 ## References
 - [1] http://www1.cs.columbia.edu/~sedwards/classes/2003/w4115/ast.pdf